8mm Film Is Dying (Here’s How To Preserve Your Memories)

 BluRay discs are a little less risky to use.
 Their more durable nature makes them pretty popular with a lot of manufacturers, and they shouldn’t be disappearing anytime soon.
 However, it is a little difficult to find a computer with a BluRay drive installed.
 So, you’ll have to use devices such as the PS4, Xbox One, or BluRay readers to use your discs.
 At least those are more common than DVD drives.

 Flash drives are a great option.
-They're cheap, reliable, and now they have more room on them than ever before.
-You shouldn't have any trouble storing several films on a single flash drive.
-The only reason flash drives aren't the best is their lifespan.
-They can last a long time when they're not used, but you shouldn't expect to get more than a few years of use out of one if you constantly mess with its files.
+They’re cheap, reliable, and now they have more room for them than ever before.
+You shouldn’t have any trouble storing several films on a single flash drive.
+The only reason flash drives aren’t the best is their lifespan.
+They can last a long time when they’re not used, but you shouldn’t expect to get more than a few years of use out of one if you constantly mess with its files.

 SD cards are similar to flash drives, but they’re a bit more long-lasting, and they’re becoming the cheaper option very quickly.
 They’re essentially replacing flash drives, and they do the same thing.
 You can even find SD cards with more than 120GB of memory in them.
 That’s more than enough to store the average collection of 8mm films.

-SSD drives are a good choice if your selection is huge, but they aren't nearly as reliable as flash drives and SD cards.
-They use similar technology, but the average person only has the SSD that stores everything else in their computer.
-If you're using your computer to manipulate files often, you'll destroy your SSD well before a DVD would fail.
-You can always get around that issue by using the SSD to store your films and then removing it for safe storage, but the average person probably won't do that.
+SSD drives are a good choice if your selection is huge, but they aren’t nearly as reliable as flash drives and SD cards.
+They use similar technology, but the average person only has the SSD that stores everything else on their computer.
+If you’re using your computer to manipulate files often, you’ll destroy your SSD well before a DVD would fail.
+You can always get around that issue by using the SSD to store your films and then removing them for safe storage, but the average person probably won’t do that.

 Regardless of which method you use, you need to replace your storage device at least once every decade.
 If you’re using the storage device a lot, then you’ll want to replace it even sooner.
 The modern storage devices give us a lot of great advantages, but they don’t last anywhere near as long as 8mm, and you won’t be able to dig them out of a box 75 years from now.
 You should also remember to transfer your videos from your scanning device’s memory card to your long-term storage device as soon as possible.